Due to data security reasons, the EVS 2008 is offered in two different versions:

 • EVS 2008 Integrated Dataset (Restricted Use File), ZA4799, v.1.0.0 (2016-04-15), doi:10.4232/1.12483.

 Documentation: as of 2016-04-15

 Related to the current release of the EVS 2008, two approaches are combined: refined anonymization measures are applied to the data, and appropriate ways of access to anonymized and sensitive data are implemented.
 As a result, the two versions of the EVS 2008 IDS are made available through different access ways:

 EVS 2008 ZA4800 (SUF)

-This dataset version contains de facto anonymized data the Data Archive provides for download through the GESIS data catalogue.
-In order to prevent the identification of single respondents, specific information is aggregated into coarse categories providing users with less detailed information on respondent's residence and occupation.
+This dataset version contains de facto anonymized data the Data Archive provides for download through the GESIS data catalog.
+To prevent the identification of single respondents, specific information is aggregated into coarse categories providing users with less detailed information on respondent’s residence and occupation.

 EVS 2008 ZA4799 (Restricted Use File)

-This data file contains complete information, i.e. also data that could not be included in the SUF because of data protection concerns.
-Due to the sensitive nature of the data, its usage is subject to specific contractual regulations.
+This data file contains complete information, i.e., also data that could not be included in the SUF because of data protection concerns.
+Due to the sensitive nature of the data, its use is subject to specific contractual regulations.
 The contract allowing for off-site access can be downloaded here.

 Access to data and documentation